ImJkino/ImJkino/README.md

 Full Stack Software Developer and Veteran :exclamation:
 </p>

-- 🔭 I’m currently working on a project with Immersed.
-An application that teaches organizations about the dangers of the online world!
-If you'd like to see some code snippets, [follow me :running:](https://github.com/ImJkino/Immersed)
+- 🔭 A freelancer with a passion for exploration, continued learning, and development.
+If you'd like to see some of the projects I've been a part of,  [follow me :running:](https://github.com/ImJkino)

 - 🌱 I’m consistantly striving to learn more as the tech world continues to push out newer and newer languaages, softwares, and solutions.